 epay is first to integrate UnionPay QR code payments in Europe

-Millions of UnionPay card users from around the world, including Chinese tourists, gain access to their favorite mobile payment method for use at European retailers

-/EIN News/ -- LEAWOOD, Kan., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- UnionPay, one of the world’s largest card payment networks, and epay, the full-service payment provider owned by Euronet Worldwide Inc. (NASDAQ: EEFT), have launched UnionPay’s innovative QR code payment service in Europe, the companies announced today.
+LEAWOOD, Kan., Dec.
+12, 2022 (GLOBE NEWSWIRE) -- UnionPay, one of the world's largest card payment networks, and epay, the full-service payment provider owned by Euronet Worldwide Inc. EEFT, have launched UnionPay's innovative QR code payment service in Europe, the companies announced today.

 The agreement between UnionPay's international business unit, UnionPay International (UPI), and epay, Europe's leading full-service payments provider and a global leader in digital payments processing and prepaid solutions, represents the first time UnionPay's QR code payments — also known as UnionPay App — can be settled in Europe for Chinese tourists and other UnionPay card users from all over the world.